 No matter what the age or interests, visiting or residing, there is something for everyone here on Seabrook Island.
 It was truly a welcoming and relaxing weekend.
 We had such a great time, especially the dinner and wine, was divine!

-Back to the risotto.
+Now, lets get back to the risotto.
 The original recipe called for the entire head of radicchio with less mushrooms.
 I preferred the risotto with more mushrooms and added only half of the radicchio.
-Because radicchio, is an Italian dark red leaf lettuce that has a bitter flavor to it, I didn’t want it to be overpowering in this risotto.
-Overall, it turned out delicious!

 Thanks for stopping by and enjoy the risotto!